LDNGuide

 $$$$

-Locanda Locatelli is one of those restaurants where you’re 99% convinced that everyone eating around you is either a reigning editor of a broadsheet, related to Helen Mirren, or is in fact, Helen Mirren.
+Locanda Locatelli in Marylebone is one of those restaurants where you’re 99% convinced that everyone eating around you is either a reigning editor of a broadsheet, related to Helen Mirren, or is in fact, Helen Mirren.
 It’s expensive.
 It’s pretty la-di-da.
 And it just so happens to be home to the best gluten-free pasta in London.
-With pasta so good that you’ll inevitably ask your suited server if it is ‘definitely gluten-free’ at least twice, this is the kind of fine dining Italian you hit up for a birthday or any special occasion that deserves a £40 bottle of wine.
+With pasta so good that you’ll inevitably ask your suited server if it is “definitely gluten-free” at least twice.
+This is the kind of fine dining Italian you hit up for a birthday or any special occasion that deserves a £50 bottle of wine.

 Bancone is a no-brainer.
-Seriously, this little handmade pasta bar works for dates, mates, birthdays, and miscellaneous occasions like ‘your flatmate who secretly eats your expensive yoghurts is leaving for six months and it’s time to celebrate’.
-One of our favourite places for a serious carbohydrate situation, you can swap out the regular pasta for a gluten-free alternative.
-Although it’s pretty busy here, you can always try the Covent Garden spot if the Soho restaurant is full.
+This little handmade pasta bar works for dates, mates, birthdays, and miscellaneous occasions like ‘your flatmate who secretly eats your expensive yoghurts is leaving for six months and it’s time to celebrate’.
+It’s one of our favourite places for a serious carbohydrate situation and you can swap out the regular pasta for a gluten-free alternative.
+Although it gets pretty busy, you can always try the Soho or Borough Yards locations if the Covent Garden restaurant is full.

 Gluten-Free Pizza Spots

 We’re not sure how Voodoo Ray’s manages to create such a good crust on a gluten-free pizza.
 Is it actual voodoo?
 We don’t know, and frankly, we do not care.
-Specialising in New York-style pizza—lovingly herein named ‘pies’—you can get everything from a pepperoni number to a veggie green sauce situation.
-All of the 10-inch gluten-free pies are available from its restaurants in Dalston, Peckham, and Shoreditch, or you can get them delivered direct to your door.
+Specialising in New York-style pizza—lovingly herein named pies—you can get everything from a pepperoni number to a veggie green sauce situation.
+All of the 10-inch gluten-free pies are available from its restaurants in Dalston and Peckham, or you can get them delivered direct to your door.

 Gluten-Free Bakeries & Sweet Treat Spots